tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 Open the unsolved version of the Jupyter notebook, live code the solution, and highlight the following:

-* Scoring sentiment is adding value to financial decisions nowadays, that's why it's essential to know how to score sentiment using different models.
+* Scoring sentiment is adding value to financial decisions these days.
+That's why it's essential to know how to score sentiment using different models.

 * We used a dataset about movie reviews in this activity, but we can also use news feeds, blogs, or social media to score sentiment.

-* The goal of this activity is to compare the performance of VADER sentiment Vs. an RNN LSTM model to decide which one could be better to score sentiment.
+* The goal of this activity is to compare the performance of VADER sentiment vs. an RNN LSTM model to decide which one could be better to score sentiment.

-* As you already know, VADER is a natural language processing technique, whereas RNN LSTM models are a kind of deep neural networks.
-To compare these two models, we will use some metrics that could help us to assess which model performs better.
+* As you already know, VADER is a natural language processing technique, whereas RNN LSTM models are a kind of deep neural network.
+To compare these two models, we will use some metrics that could help us assess which model performs better.

 * First at all, to compare models, it's essential to set the random seed of `numpy` and `tensorflow` to ensure reproducibility.